Powering Down for Winter or Spring Break

 This collective action saves a huge amount of energy on campus, minimizes the use of natural resources, and reduces our university’s carbon emissions – critical steps toward our carbon neutral campus goal by 2035.

-Key actions to take before you leave:
+Key actions to take before you leave for break:

-- Switch off lights
+Switch off all lights

-- Close all exterior doors
+Close all interior and exterior doors

-- Check thermostat, and if easily adjustable, turn down to 64F (but not off) for winter, or 75F for summer
+Check thermostat, and if easily adjustable, turn down to 64F (but not off) for winter, or 75F for summer

-- Report facilities issues (e.g. leaky faucets, broken windows, overly hot/cold rooms)
+Report facilities issues (e.g. leaky faucets, broken windows, overly hot/cold rooms)